 When making an appointment for a mammogram, women with implants should ask if the facility uses special techniques designed to accommodate them.
 Before the mammogram is taken, they should make sure the technologist is experienced in performing mammography on patients with breast implants.

 While mammography is the best screening tool for breast cancer available today, mammograms do not detect all breast cancers.
-Also, a small portion of mammograms indicate that a cancer could possibly be present when it is not (called a false-positive result).
+This is called a false negative result.
+On the other hand, when a mammogram looks abnormal and no cancer is present, this is called a false-positive result.

 Research is being done on a variety of breast imaging techniques that can contribute to the early detection of breast cancer and improve the accuracy in distinguishing non-cancerous breast conditions from breast cancers.